 General Discussion and Collaboration Reports

 Kasiviswanathan Muthukumarappan, who serves as the administrative advisor, gave an update on the administrative side of the group (also on behalf of Christina Hamilton).
-Dr. Muthu reminded participants that the multi-state projects are to make a difference.
+Dr. Muthu reminded participants that the multi-state projects are intended to make a difference.
 The NCERA name has been updated to Ag Innovation NC.
-NCERA 180’s midterm review was favorable review suggested a potential merger between the S-1069 and Ag Innovation NC 180 groups.
-Discussion started that would raise concern about losing some members and research focus from each group.
-Muthukumarappan recommended keeping the groups’ stand alone structure but look for opportunities to co-host meetings and facilitate collaborations between the groups.
-Ag Innovation NC 180 group current cycle will expire on 9/30/2027.
-The first draft of renewal proposal is due by 9/15/2026 and full proposal is due to NIMSS by no later than 12/1/2026.
-Annual report for 2025 will be due 8/10 and should be concise and multistate/collaborative in focus, no lists of station reports.
+NCERA 180’s midterm review was favorable.
+A reviewer suggested a potential merger between the S-1069 and Ag Innovation NC 180 groups.
+Discussion that followed brought forth concerns about losing some members and diluting the research focus from each group.
+Dr. Muthu recommended keeping the groups’ stand-alone structure but looking for opportunities to co-host meetings and facilitate collaborations between the two groups.
+The Ag Innovation NC 180 group’s current cycle will expire on 9/30/2027.
+The first draft of the renewal proposal is due by 9/15/2026 and a full proposal is due to NIMSS by no later than 12/1/2026.
+The annual report for 2025 will be due 8/10 and should be concise and multistate/collaborative in focus, with no lists of station reports.

-John Fulton gave an update from the International Society of Precision Agriculture.
+Dr. John Fulton gave an update from the International Society of Precision Agriculture.
 The Society has a new leadership with strong financial state.
 The mission is to advance the science of precision agriculture globally.
-There is an effort to integrate conferences (e.g. ESPA, or the Latin-American PA) for informatics, and preservation of presentations, and to bring the society under one umbrella.
+There is an effort to integrate conferences (e.g. ESPA, or the Latin-American PA) for informatics, preserve presentations, and to bring the society under one umbrella.
 The Society is working on corporate membership as well.
-They are working on to develop an precision ag course database from around the world.
+They are working on to develop a precision ag course database featuring courses from around the world.
 The next International Conference is in Porto Alegre in Brazil between July 13-16 in 2026.

-David Clay from South Dakota State University is leading an international effort to update the Precision Ag Basics book offered to undergraduate students.
+Dr. David Clay from South Dakota State University is leading an international effort to update the Precision Ag Basics book offered to undergraduate students.
 The work is updating current chapters and introducing new chapters as well.

+Other efforts discussed included:

-Digital Ag survey was conducted across the Midwest states to establish a baseline of what technology farmers currently using or aware of.
+A digital ag survey was conducted across the Midwest states to establish a baseline of what technology farmers currently using or aware of.

 Multiple states are working on planter related research to improve seeding quality.

 States are working the utilization of machine learning and deep learning for yield prediction in different crops.